 The Force USA G9 comes with a vertical barbell holder on the outside of the machine, toward the rear.
 It has spots for an Olympic barbell (~2” diameter) and a standard barbell (1” diameter).

 This feature lets you conveniently store your barbell out the way when you’re using another exercise station or after you finish your workout.

 Your ceiling needs to be at least 7’11” high to put a full length Olympic barbell in the bar holder.
-This is higher than the max height of the Monster G9.
+This is higher than the max height of the Force USA G9.
 This measurement accounts for the distance needed to lift the bar in and out of the storage sleeve.

 Most ceilings are 8 feet or higher, so this shouldn’t be an issue for most people.
 You can find an alternative bar storage method such as this or this if your ceilings are too short.
 Or you can simply store the bar in the j-hooks when you’re done training.